source-academy/frontend/public/externalLibs/sound/README.md

 To describe a Sound, you need a wave function, and the duration of the Sound in seconds.
-The wave function takes a time *t* (in seconds) as argument and returns the amplitude of the wave (a number between -1 and 1) at time *t*.
+The wave function takes a non-negative time *t* (in seconds) as argument and returns the amplitude of the wave
+(a number between -1 and 1) at time *t*.
+In this library, we assume that as duration of a sound a non-negative number is given.
 An example wave function `my_wave` has this type:

 `my_wave` : Number → Number